aws-samples/aws-cdk-examples/.github/extract-snippets/README.md

 ## What it is

-This is a GitHub Actions workflow with supporting scripts that extracts snippets from source code files, which can then be used in documentation via include directives.
+This is a collection of GitHub Actions workflows with supporting scripts that extracts snippets from source code files, which can then be used in documentation via include directives.
 When the code changes, the snippets are automatically extracted again, and the documentation will pick them up on the next build.

-There are two separate workflows:
+There are three separate workflows:

 * Extract Snippets from Push (`extract-snippets-push.yaml`): Extracts snippets from the source files in the most recent push; meant to be triggered on push.

 * Extract Snippets in Repo (`extract-snippets-all.yaml`): Extracts snippets from all source files in the repo; meant to be run manually or on a schedule.

+* Extract Snippets Dry Run (`extract-snippets-dryrun.yml`): Extracts snippets from all source files in a pull request but does not check in any snippets;
+  meant to validate PRs.

 As a practical matter, extracting from the entire repo is not noticeably slower than extracting from only the files in a push (the git commands take the lion's